bci-boston/sale-page/README.md

     truffle migrate --network shareddev

-## To use the testrpc server setup on sunintensity for the web app
+## To use the test ethereum server setup on sunintensity for the web app

 We have setup a reverse proxy setup so that  https://sunintensity.com/t/ reaches the testrpc or other network running on port 8545 at that server.
 Either testrpc or geth can be run on port 8545 on that server to connect to ethereum

 in src/utils/getWeb3.js, ensure to use this url for the default case

+geth can be started using script in ethscripts/gethlocalnet.sh

-## To migrate smart contracts to the testnet/Ropsten network
+## To migrate smart contracts to the test network

 There are a few steps here: